Q&A: What does the US military do on the island of Guam?

 WHAT ROLES DO THE BASES PLAY IN THE REGION

 Guam is strategically located a short flight from the Korean peninsula and other potential flashpoints in East Asia.
-Seoul is 2,000 miles to the northwest, Tokyo is 1,500 miles north and Taipei is 1,700 miles west.
+Seoul is 2,000 miles (3,200

 Because Guam is a U.S. territory, the U.S. military may launch forces from there without worrying about upsetting a host nation that may object to U.S. actions.